fmi/java-course/02-oop-in-java-i/lab/README.md

      * Adds money to a Revolut account
      *
      * @param account the account to debit
-     * @param amount the amount to add to the account
+     * @param amount the amount to add to the account, in the @account's currency
      * @return true, if the acount exists in Revolut and false otherwise **/ boolean addMoney(Account account, double amount);